 Is Turmeric Safe for Dogs?

-What is the Correct Turmeric Dosage for Dogs?
+What Is the Correct Turmeric Dosage for Dogs?

 This varies a lot from dog to dog and depends on the benefits you’re attempting to reach.
-In most cases, we recommend starting with a very small dose, such as ¼ teaspoons.
+In most cases, we recommend starting with a very small dose, such as ¼ teaspoon.
 If your dog tolerates this dose, you may increase it.
 Often, it may be difficult to know exactly when you’re getting the benefits from the turmeric.

-You may want to work with a vet to determine when the turmeric is starting to become efficient.
+You may want to work with a vet to determine when the turmeric is starting to become effective.
 Alternatively, you can watch your dog’s energy levels and overall health.
 Slowly increase the dose as necessary.